Big-Plato/Big-Plato/README.md

 <h1>Luis Octávio</h1>

-Welcome to my GitHub profile, I'm a graduate of Philosophy.
+Welcome to my GitHub profile, I have thirty years old and live in Rio de Janeiro.
+I'm a graduate of Philosophy.
 I really love philosophy, but I love technology and **programming** more.
 When I was fifteen, I was dreaming about computer science or other courses that had something to do with programming.
 But life has taken me in another direction; I've had to work on other things to live on when I was eighteen.
 Twelve years later, I'm coming back to this area to become a **programmer**.
-With my graduation in philosophy, I learned a very crucial thing: if I want to reach a goal, e.g., if I want to become a programmer — in my case — all I need to do is become focused and persevere.
+With my graduation in philosophy, I learned a very crucial thing: if I want to reach a goal, e.g., if I want to become a programmer—in my case—all I need to do is become focused and persevere.
 Studying, practicing, and creating things that will help people to achieve their goals too.

+<div class="tenor-gif-embed" data-postid="14981685377760273746" data-share-method="host" data-aspect-ratio="0.97992" data-width="100%"><a href="https://tenor.com/view/cat-funny-cathands-cat-in-hat-cat-with-hands-silly-cat-gif-14981685377760273746">Cat Funny Cathands GIF</a>from <a href="https://tenor.com/search/cat+funny-gifs">Cat Funny GIFs</a></div>

 <h2>Tools and Technologies</h2>